coleenquadros/configuration/docs/service-registry/slos/srs-fleet-manager-api-availability.md

 SRS-fleet-manager is expected to be available 95 percent of the time.
 This can be increased to 99.9 once this availability SLO has been proven in production over a longer period of time.

 ## Alerts
-All alerts are multiwindow, multi-burn-rate alerts.
+All alerts are multi-window, multi-burn-rate alerts.
 The following are the list of alerts that are associated with this SLO.

 - `SRSFleetManagerAPI30mto6hErrorBudgetBurn`
 - `SRSFleetManagerAPI2hto1dErrorBudgetBurn`
 - `SRSFleetManagerAPI6hto3dErrorBudgetBurn`